This blog provides information for educational purposes only. Read our complete summary for more info.

-Why should distillation equipment be added to your prepper equipment checklist?
-Here are 3 excellent reasons, to name a few: distilled spirits, fuel alcohol, and antiseptic.
+Why should distillation equipment be added to a prepper's equipment checklist?
+Here are 4 excellent reasons, to name a few: distilled spirits, fuel alcohol, antiseptic, and water.
 These goods would be highly valuable during a SHTF event (where there is a total breakdown of supply chains, government oversight, etc.) and can all be easily manufactured with simple, small-scale distillation equipment.
 As a bonus, all of these goods would be highly desirable in a barter economy.

 The two primary fuel categories are stationary and mobile.
 Here are examples to help clarify.
 Wood and coal are both stationary fuels and are appropriate for heating and cooking, in a set location.
 Gasoline and diesel are mobile fuels and are appropriate for powering mobile equipment such as a cars, motorcycles, and tractors.

 Some fuels can be used as stationary and mobile fuels while others cannot be or at least should not be.
 For example, wood is great for heating and cooking but it’s useless as a mobile fuel.
 Gasoline, a mobile fuel, will power a small engine, but it’s not the best for cooking, and relying on it as a long term heating strategy would be very unwise considering the amount of fuel that one would need to keep on hand.

 Finally, mobile fuels such as gasoline, diesel, and kerosene have limited shelf lives and will be subject to supply issues during instances of widespread infrastructure meltdowns.